TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 76/Psalms 76.5.md

 ---

-The stouthearted are made a spoil, They have slept their sleep; And none of the men of might have found their hands.
+Valiant men lie plundered, they have slept their last sleep.
+None of the men of war can lift their hands.